NDRP WORKING PARTY

-The working party is made up of people with disability, researchers from some of Australia’s leading universities and independent advisors.
-The working party will exist for two years until mid-2022 and will help facilitate the establishment of NDRP.
+The Working Party is made up of people with disability, researchers from some of Australia’s leading universities and independent advisors.
+The Working Party will exist until the NDRP is fully established with its own independent board.

 University of Melbourne

 Anne is Chair of Disability and Health at the University of Melbourne.
 Anne is a public health researcher who researches the social determinants of health inequalities.
 She has a specific interest in the social determinants of health and wellbeing of people with disabilities.
 Anne’s lived experience of disability informs her research.